Geetha63/MS-Teams-Scripts/DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles/README.md

 This script check the each Team members job title, if at least one job title does not match to given job titles , Script will delete those teams and sent an email to owners of the team.

+##### Prerequisites:

 1. As an Administrator, type PowerShell in the start menu.
 Right-click on Windows PowerShell, then select Run as Administrator.
 Click Yes at the UAC prompt.

         Keep the Below details in info.json file